12217 views

 The compulsive use of alcohol can turn into a life threatening illness.
 The alcohol dependency causes self destructive behaviours which eventually result in deterioration of personal & professional relationships.
 Life soon starts to spiral out of control.

-then the drink takes a drink,
+“First you take a drink, then the drink takes a drink, then the drink takes you.”

 - F Scott Fitzgerald

 For some people, these moments of devastation can be a 'wake up call' to get things back in order.
 Once you realise that your alcohol addiction is taking over your life, you need actively seek out help.
 There are a lot of people including your friends, family & mental health professionals who can and will help you on your path to sobriety.
-But it will require you to move beyond your comfort zone, look beyond the stigma & conde in them.
+But it will require you to move beyond your comfort zone, look beyond the stigma & conde in them.

 If you are struggling with an addiction, it is best to get help immediately.
 The longer you postpone it, the more powerful the addiction becomes.
 If left untreated, it will only be much harder to manage this potentially devastating disease.